TrippingKelsea/Hydravisor/technical_design/interface.design.md

 - Hydravisor will generate **per-VM SSH keypairs** by default:
   - Host keypair: `foo-host` && `foo-host.pub`
   - Client keypair: `foo-client` && `foo-client.pub`
-- Keypairs are stored locally within the Hydravisor-managed application directory using an **encrypted virtual filesystem volume**.
+- Keypairs are stored locally within the Hydravisor-managed application directory using an **encrypted virtual filesystem volume**
-- Keys are retrievable via Hydravisor CLI and API for authorized users.
+- Keys are retrievable via Hydravisor CLI and API for authorized users
-- This provides isolation per-VM, reduces blast radius in case of key compromise, and avoids reliance on shared global secrets.
+- This provides isolation per-VM, reduces blast radius in case of key compromise, and avoids reliance on shared global secrets

 #### Future Considerations
 - Investigate custom Arch Linux image with pre-trusted host keys during bootstrap

+---

 ### 🔮 Future Work: Arch Image Customization
 We plan to explore using a base Arch Linux image preconfigured with Hydravisor-specific trust anchors and bootstrap tooling: